foxihd/hugo-brewm/README.md

     ## or BearMode--Minimize clutter for small site; Disable breadcrumbs menu, share button, related posts, colophon and redaction history.
     ZenMode = false

+    ## At the moment, analytics can be added manually by creating a custom template at `mysite/layouts/partials/analytics.html`
+    [params.analytics]
+        ## Choose where to append analytics script: use 'head' to place within <head> tags, or 'body' to place before closing </body> tag.
+        append = 'body'

     ## Author information
     [params.author]
         ## site author's name